 Is ASUS good for high-end gaming?

-ASUS does quite well on most modern-day games, giving over 60 fps on most games, even on today’s standards on the ROG laptops.
-It’s recommended to use a higher-end computer or a gaming computer for playing games at 4K.
+ASUS performs quite well in most modern games, delivering over 60 fps in most games, even by today’s standards on the ROG laptops.
+It’s recommended to use a higher-end computer or a gaming computer to play games in 4K.

 How long do ASUS computers last?

-Usually, ASUS laptops last around five years.
-Some models last longer than others, but it mostly depends on how well you care for them.
-If you use it for heavy tasks daily without proper care, it can last as little as three years.
-But taking good care can make it last longer.
+Typically, ASUS laptops last about five years.
+Some models last longer than others, but that depends mostly on how well you take care of it.
+If you use it every day for heavy tasks and don’t take proper care of it, it may only last three years.
+But if you take good care of it, it can last longer.

 Does keeping laptops in sleep mode decrease battery?

-Yes, but slightly.
-When you put your laptop into sleep, it minimizes the tasks in the background, but it’s made so you can pull the lid up and use the laptop seamlessly again.
-This process uses a little bit of battery usage, but most laptops have good batteries, and it doesn’t affect your battery much.
+Yes, but only a little bit.
+Putting your laptop to sleep minimizes background tasks, but it’s done in such a way that you can pull up the lid and use the laptop again seamlessly.
+This process uses a little battery, but most laptops have good batteries and it doesn’t affect your battery much.

 Are HP laptops good for business?

 Yes!
 HP does super well when it comes to convertible business laptops.
-An example of this is the EliteBook x360; it’s among the best business laptops money can buy.
-It has a stylish design and incredible high-end performance.
+One example is the EliteBook x360; it’s among the best business laptops money can buy.
+It has a sleek design and incredible high-end performance.
 Most HP laptops are good for business.

 What does HP stand for?

 HP stands for Hewlett-Packard.
-It’s a US-based company that focuses on computer hardware and software, specifically for laptops.
-They were made back in the ’80s but still do super well to this day.
+It’s a U.S. company that specializes in computer hardware and software, especially laptops.
+They were manufactured in the 80s, but are still very successful today.

-Hopefully, your question of “is HP better than ASUS” has been answered.
-The bottom line is that HP is better, but ASUS isn’t half bad.
+I hope your question “Is HP better than ASUS” is now answered.
+The bottom line is that HP is better, but ASUS isn’t half as bad.

-Both of these manufacturers have great laptops, both for business and gaming.
-And picking either isn’t a bad choice if it’s within your budget.
+Both manufacturers have great laptops, both for business and gamers.
+And neither is a bad choice if they’re in your budget.

-I hope you’ll choose wisely based on the suggestions made throughout this post.
+I hope you choose wisely and based on the suggestions in this post.
 Good luck!